Sometimes when I look at old ruins and see them deteriorating, I fear that some day all the

 Quite a nice view of Thunder Bay from the top.

-At the top, there is also a satellite dish antenna farm.
+At the top, there was also a satellite dish antenna farm.
 Presumably for cellular and microwave communications.
 The top of the main lift was some hundred meters removed from the antenna farm, but there was nothing left of the lift in that area.

 There were two snow groomers, on the hill, one at the bottom, and one near the garages part way up.
 One of these looked relatively recent, although it was clear that various parts had been taken off it.
 The older one of the two looked fairly complete.